jmarshrossney/dirconf/README.md

 [![CI](https://img.shields.io/github/actions/workflow/status/jmarshrossney/config-foundry/ci.yml?branch=main&label=CI)](https://github.com/jmarshrossney/config-foundry/actions)
 ---

-`config-foundry` is a simple tool for the meta-configuration of collections of configuration files, leaning heavily on Python [dataclasses](https://docs.python.org/3/library/dataclasses.html).
+`config-foundry` is a Python tool for declaratively specifying what a valid configuration directory looks like.

 I wrote this because I sometimes have to work with quite old scientific models that require various configuration files and data inputs in various formats to be present in various locations.
 I was (and remain) concerned about how easy it can be to misconfigure certain models without realising, and how common workflows compromise reproducibility.

 `config-foundry` helps by